What is Sleep Apnea?

 No matter how the weight is loss, there is no guarantee this will fully eradicate your obstructive sleep apnea and its related symptoms.
 Other forms of treatment may still be necessary.

+Oral appliances can be a great solution for those with mild to moderate sleep apnea and who are unable or just don’t prefer the traditional treatment of a CPAP or other PAP device.
 There are a couple of different types of oral appliances available, but all of which will require the assistance of a dentist or orthodontist to achieve the appropriate fitting.

 It may be a trial and error process at first in which you try out multiple oral devices in order to find the one that is best for you.
 Initially, you will most likely have to meet with your dentists often to make the necessary adjustments and ensure the device is effective.
 After this initial period, you will only have to see your dentist occasionally to reevaluate your symptoms.

 The American Academy of Sleep Medicine recommends the use of oral appliances as a viable treatment for obstructive sleep apnea.
 This is especially true for patients with mild sleep apnea as per the 2015 article published in the Journal of Clinical Sleep Medicine, there was no significant difference in achieveing the target AHI (number of apneas per hour of sleep) when using an oral appliance versus a CPAP for treatment.